-Kourtney Kardashian Waves Money Around After Attending Church & Dinner With Friends
+Kourtney Kardashian Waves Money Around After Attending Church And Dinner With Friends

 Kourtney Kardashian hit the town looking stylish on Wednesday night.
 The Keeping Up With the Kardashians star was spotted out and about in L.A. after she attended church and went to dinner with friends.

 According to a Sept.
-13 report by Daily Mail, Kourtney Kardashian was photographed looking angelic this week as she donned a crisp, white, long-sleeved button up blouse, light jeans, and snakeskin heels.
+13 report by the Daily Mail, Kourtney Kardashian was photographed looking angelic this week as she donned a crisp, white, long-sleeved button up blouse, light jeans, and snakeskin heels.
 The mother-of-three wore a cross necklace as she headed to church in L.A. on Wednesday.

 Kourtney also styled her hair straight and parted down the middle to get her worship on.
 Later, she headed out to dinner with a group of her friends, and was photographed carrying cash in both of her hands.
-Kourt seems to be carrying a ten dollar bill, with more money resting behind it in her left hand, as she sports some singles in her right hand.
+Kourt seems to be carrying a $10 bill, with more money resting behind it in her left hand, as she sports some singles in her right hand.

 Perhaps the reality TV star was grabbing some cash to pay for her dinner, or to leave a tip for the server who waited on her group during the night.
 However, it seems more likely that she was paying the parking attendant at the establishment for delivering her car to her following her meal.